plus-mobilitylab/netascore/docker.md

 To run the workflow with an existing postgres database, simply follow these steps:

 - create a directory named `data` and place all geofiles inside
-- add weights files and settings file to this directory (see example files provided in the code repository)
+- add mode profile files and settings file to this directory (see example files provided in the code repository)
 - adjust settings to your needs in the `settings.yml` file - see the [settings documentation](settings.md) for reference
 - finally, execute the workflow using: